Since xlwings runs in every Python environment, you can use your preferred way of debugging.

 On Mac, if the

 will not be reset.
-However, the error will still be logged in the log file.
-For the location of the logfile, see LOG_FILE default locations.
+However, the error will still be logged in the log file (

 Consider the following sample code of your Python source code